hphelion/documentation/CarrierGrade/UseCases/TasksforAdmins/Instances/carrier-grade.dashboard.instances.migrate.md

 4. In the **Confirm Migrate Instance** screen, select **Migrate Instance**.

-	Refer to teh Flavor Details list for information on the selected falvor.
+	Refer to the Flavor Details list for information on the selected falvor.

 	The **Total RAM** meter under Project Limits will show how the resized instance affects the RAM allocated for the project.